Empire Antarctica

 There is one particular extract that I’ve used in my teaching.
 On page three, Gavin Francis launches into a detailed and rich description of emperor penguins- mixing factual information seamlessly with descriptive language.
 I use this passage to introduce this astonishing animal to our Year 7s as they learn about the climate of the continent and thus the necessary adaptations.
 Covering a page and a bit, it is quite a lengthy description but therefore serves perfectly as a good old-fashioned ‘I’ll read and you make notes’ kind of exercise- the kind that forces students to listen and reflect on the key pieces of information.

 For teachers of younger students or English teachers, there are ample extracts that make perfect examples of powerful and evocative descriptive writing.
+To buy this book, click here.

 Previous